ethbadassmofos/ens-subgraph/README.md

 4. In repo root build it with `yarn; yarn build-ipfs --verbosity debug` and copy the IPFS hash for use in the step below
 5. Clone https://github.com/graphprotocol/graph-node and run `cargo build`

-Once you have all the dependencies set up you can run the following:
+Once you have all the dependencies set up you can run the following in `graph-node` project root:

 ```
 cargo run -p graph-node --release -- \